best beaches in the caribbean

 Grand Anse Beach is home to a variety of hotels and resorts, many of which offer day passes for travelers looking to enjoy all the beach amenities they have to offer.
 By far the most impressive spot on the beach is Mount Cinnamon Resort, a favorite eco-resort boasting 37 luxurious villas, all with stunning ocean views.
 Yoga classes, an intimate spa, and an unending menu of activities and excursions make for a perfect stay.

-Read More: 25 Best Eco-Resort for a Memorable Vacation
+Read More: 25 Best Eco-Resorts for a Memorable Vacation

 cockleshell bay